 British period drama fans are in for a treat: Julian Fellowes has adapted his 2016 novel “Belgravia” for television.
 Filming has started, and the first look photos are in.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-Ready for another period drama about tension between the classes?
-Julian Fellowes, the creator of “Downton Abbey” has adapted “Belgravia,” his story of secrets and society in 1800s London, for ITV, the British television network.
-Here’s everything we know.
+We hope you are ready for another period drama about tension between the classes, because Julian Fellowes, the creator of “Downton Abbey” has adapted “Belgravia,” his story of secrets and society in 1800s London, for ITV, the British television network.
+Here’s what we know.

 What is Belgravia about?

 Set at the start of the Victorian era in the 1840s, when the upper echelons of society began to rub shoulders with the emerging industrial nouveau riche, Belgravia is peopled by a rich cast of characters.
 The story begins in the Regency era on the eve of the Battle of Waterloo in 1815, at the Duchess of Richmond’s new legendary ball.

 Edmund Bellasis, heir to one of Britain’s most prestigious families, falls in love with the Sophia Trenchard, the daughter of a newly monied family who have made their money in trade.
 “Twenty-five years later, when the two families are settled in the newly developed area of Belgravia, the events of the ball still resonate.
 Behind Belgravia’s magnificent doors is a world of secrets, gossip and intrigue…”

 Tamsin Greig who played Miss Bates in the 2009 BBC adaptation of “Emma,” and Alice Eve (Gwenda Vaughan in Ordeal by Innocence, and Emily Hamilton in The Raven) star in “Belgravia,” alongside Harriet Walter (Fanny Dashwood in the 1995 adaptation of Sense and Sensibility).